soramanew/dotfiles/README.md

 ## Credits

--   [end-4](https://github.com/end-4) 🙏 this was originally forked from his [config](https://github.com/end-4/dots-hyprland)
-    and is basically just an extension
+-   [end-4](https://github.com/end-4) 🙏 all the AGS stuff was originally forked from his [config](https://github.com/end-4/dots-hyprland) and is basically just an extension
 -   [kotontrion](https://github.com/kotontrion/dotfiles) for the cava widget (music visualiser)